In this guide, we discuss whether renewable energy might make electricity cheaper, or more expensive.

 In this guide, we mainly refer to retail electricity prices, and not wholesale, commercial or industrial prices.

-Also note, some households have their own solar, or other type of renewable energy set up.
+Also note, some households have their own solar set up, or other type of renewable energy set up.

 This guide considers electricity from the grid only.